Thurston's asymmetric metric for the space of flat metrics: Proof of the main theorem

-Summarizing all the results above, we can give the proof of Theorem \ref{main theorem}.
+Summarizing all the results above, we can now complete the proof of Theorem \ref{main theorem}.

-\begin{proof}[proof of Theorem \ref{main theorem}] Choose quadratic differentials representing two flat metrics, which are still denoted by $q_i$.
-By Lemma \ref{technical} and Theorem \ref{same orbit}, $q_2=Aq_1$ for some $A\in\SL_2\R$.
-By \S \ref{ex 2}, if $A$ has singular value greater than $1$, there is a simple closed curve $\gamma$ such that $\ell_{q_1}(\gamma)>\ell_{q_2}(\gamma)$.
-Thus $A$ must be a rotation and $q_1,q_2$ are the same as flat metrics. \end{proof}
+\begin{proof}[Proof of Theorem \ref{main theorem}] Let $q_1$ and $q_2$ denote the quadratic differentials representing the two flat metrics.
+By Proposition \ref{p:technical} and Proposition \ref{p:same_orbit}, they lie in the same $\SL_2\R$-orbit, meaning there exists a matrix $A \in \SL_2\R$ such that $q_2 = A q_1$.
+By Proposition \ref{p:baby_case}, if the largest singular value of $A$ is strictly greater than 1, then $K(q_2, q_1) > 0$.
+This implies the existence of a simple closed curve $\gamma$ strictly satisfying $\ell_{q_1}(\gamma) > \ell_{q_2}(\gamma)$, which contradicts our initial length inequality hypothesis.
+Thus, all singular values of $A$ must equal 1.
+It follows that $A \in \SO_2\R$, meaning $q_1$ and $q_2$ define the exact same flat metric. \end{proof}